bUnit-dev/bUnit/docs/site/docs/test-doubles/navigation-manager.md

 # Adding `NavigationManager`

-bUnit has its own version of Blazor's `NavigationManager` built-in, which is added by default to bUnit's `TestContext.Services` service provider.
+bUnit has its own version of Blazor's `NavigationManager` built-in, which is added by default to bUnit's `BunitContext.Services` service provider.
 That means nothing special is needed to test components that depend on `NavigationManager`, as it is already available by default.

 ## Verify `NavigationManager` interactions